jpinsonneau/network-observability-operator/docs/FlowCollector.md

 </table>

-### FlowCollector.spec.processor.debug
+### FlowCollector.spec.processor.advanced
 <sup><sup>[↩ Parent](#flowcollectorspecprocessor-1)</sup></sup>

-`debug` allows setting some aspects of the internal configuration of the flow processor.
-This section is aimed exclusively for debugging and fine-grained performance optimizations, such as `GOGC` and `GOMAXPROCS` env vars.
+`advanced` allows setting some aspects of the internal configuration of the flow processor.
+This section is aimed mostly for debugging and fine-grained performance optimizations, such as `GOGC` and `GOMAXPROCS` env vars.
 Users setting its values do it at their own risk.

 <table>
     <thead>